The Archetype of the Shadow

 If you can think of the characteristics you loathe in others, that is a fair picture of what you repress in yourself.
 The great ‘ladies man’ may hide a shadow which feels inadequate sexually.
 The loving Christian mother might meet a shadow full of resentment and anger at how she has been taken for granted.
 The rigid heterosexual might hide homosexual tendencies.
 Meeting the shadow through our dreams is a meeting with our own reality, which in turn enables us to look at the world realistically.
 If the shadow can be met it leads to wholeness.

+This an excellency example of the shadow working in individual and society.
+People refused and still do refuse to see the awful side of the repressed side of ourselves and others.
 Fraser Boa tells the story of a man who told his analyst he had dreamt of Red Rooster – a cartoon character used in American national parks.
 Red Rooster is bossy and tells people to keep their litter and cigarettes and not to make a mess.
 The analyst asked the man if he recognised Red Rooster in himself.
 After some thought he said no, he couldn’t see he was like that.
 The analyst suggested he go ask his wife if she could see Red Rooster in him.
 He did this and was astonished when she said she could.
 After a few minutes of his attempts to suggest she was mistaken, she suggested he ask each of his three children.
 He took each one aside and was amazed when each said that of course they could see Red Rooster in him.
 He was always bossing people around and being authoritative.
 Red Rooster was his shadow.

 A main feature of many archetypal figures, and particularly of the shadow, is their autonomous activity in us.
 This is called an autonomous complex, or in some schools ‘sub personality’.
 We experience this as an influence to act in particular ways that have a lot of feeling and motivation in them, but may be very different to our image of ourselves.
 For instance we may deeply criticise a man for leaving his wife for another woman, only to find later that we have the same urge, and have been denying it.
 Therefore, when we detest something in another person, our dislike for them is very strong and often unreasonable in its degree.
 So much so that we cannot stop mentioning them or criticising them.
 See: autonomous complex; sub-personality.

-P. W. Martin says the shadow is ‘something which comes between a person and their fulfilment: his laziness, his fecklessness, his tendency to let things slide or to over-do things, his cowardice, his rashness, his self-indulgence, his carping and envious nature, his murkiness.’
+P. W. Martin says the shadow is ‘something which comes between a person and their fulfillment: his laziness, his fecklessness, his tendency to let things slide or to over-do things, his cowardice, his rashness, his self-indulgence, his carping and envious nature, his murkiness.’
 It is all the negatives which we prefer not to see about ourselves.

 However, because the shadow is the ‘out of sight’ area of our psyche, it also holds in it great treasure through its connection with our unconscious potential.
 In fact a great deal of our energy is involved in our ‘negatives’.
 When we meet our shadow or our fears, we are enormously more energised.
 Meeting the shadow and unfolding the possibilities held unexpressed is our life’s work.
 Without it we may never become the mature and full person we are capable of.
 As Prospero says of Caliban, we need to say ‘this thing of darkness I acknowledge mine’.
 Through this we gain not only our own greatness, whatever that might be, but also the acceptance of our common connection with humanity.
 Jung says that if we could fully meet our shadow, we would be immune to any moral or verbal insinuations.
 We would already have seen this for ourselves.
 Finding this sort of transformation to a state beyond guilt is a task for the hero/ine who has the strength to descend into the underworld and wrestle dark creatures; to open Pandora’s Jar and deal with what is revealed.
 See: black person; black under colour; shadow.